lmnaslimited/wedha/agile-101/why-agile-for-lmnas.md

 # Why Agile:
-Product-based companies like lmnas try to develop robust software products that often take months or years to complete.
-When these companies apply any Agile methodologies, **it allows them to share the project progress incrementally with the end users on a regular basis so that it becomes possible for them to verify and approve**. so lmnas use agile
+Product-based companies like LMNAs try to develop robust software products that often take months or years to complete.
+When these companies apply any Agile methodologies, **it allows them to share the project progress incrementally with the end users on a regular basis so that it becomes possible for them to verify and approve**. so LMNAs use agile

 The 10th Annual State of Agile Report identified that **95% of organizations that practice Agile development processes have experienced exceptional success after their adoption.** Any company that aims to achieve faster results, better communication, and improved teamwork can benefit from Agile.